bostondv/bootstrap-tinymce-styles/README.md

 # Bootstrap TinyMCE Styles for WordPress

-Adds Bootstrap styles to the WordPress TinyMCE editor's "Format" dropdown to provide easy access to style your content.
+Adds Bootstrap styles to the WordPress TinyMCE editor for easy access to style your content using Bootstrap components.